admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/File](http://admin-shell.io/aas/3/0/File) The File class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.

-## File/mimeType
+## File/contentType
- Mime type of the content of the File.
+ Content type of the content of the File.

- [https://admin-shell.io/aas/3/0/File/mimeType](https://admin-shell.io/aas/3/0/File/mimeType) The attribute mimeType of the File class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.
+ [https://admin-shell.io/aas/3/0/File/contentType](https://admin-shell.io/aas/3/0/File/contentType) The attribute mimeType of the File class as defined in IDTA-01001-3-0.

 ## File/value
  Path and name of the referenced file (with file extension).
 The path can be absolute or relative.